-Total cost: \$5 + S/H. Here's how:
+Total cost: 5 + S/H. Here's how:

-- 1. Unsolder the connection to the old can.
-One tab will be soldered.
-All four tabs will be twisted for a tight fit.
-Remove the can, being careful not to break any of the tabs. - 2.
-Using a cutting wheel in a Dremel tool, cut along the bottom seam (fig 19). - 3.
-Remove the top of the can and remove/discard all of the stuffing (fig 20).

-- 4. Clean the parts in water and baking soda to neutralize the acid. - 5.
+- 1. Unsolder all the connections to the old can and remove it, being careful not to break any of the tabs.
+A Dremel tool may help in grinding off the solder that holds the ground tab to the chassis. - 2.
+Using a cutting wheel in a Dremel tool, cut along the bottom seam (fig 13). - 3.
+Remove the top of the can and remove/discard all of the stuffing (fig 14). - 4.
+Clean the parts in water and baking soda to neutralize the acid. - 5.
 Drill 1/16" holes in the lugs and through the phenolic bottom plate for the cap leads. - 6.
-Insert the leads of the new caps through the holes.
+Insert the leads through the holes.
 Positive leads go to the 4 lugs, negative go to the outer grounded mounting tabs. - 7.
 Solder the leads. - 8.
-Epoxy the can top back on (fig 21). - 9.
-Reinstall the rebuilt cap (fig 22).
+Epoxy the can top back on (fig 15). - 9.
+Reinstall the rebuilt 4-section cap (fig 16).
 Although it is not critical, try to keep the orientation right (the lug marked with a triangle goes toward the front of the chassis and has the two 220Ω resistors soldered to it).